protecode-sc/helm-chart/README.md

 * Added instructions for populating the database in airgapped deployment
 * `frontend.web.rootUrl` is now used for SSO endpoints as well, instead of guessing from HTTP request.

-## Upgrading to XXXX.X.X
+## Upgrading to 2023.9.0

-BDBA helm chart XXXX.X.X upgrades internal PostgreSQL to 15.
+BDBA helm chart 2023.9.0 upgrades internal PostgreSQL to 15.
 If you are using external postgresql, you can ignore this.

 There is an init container that performs the